-21(4) Notwithstanding the above the municipality shall be under no obligation to write off any particular debt.
+22(3) Notwithstanding the above the municipality shall be under no obligation to write off any particular debt.

-22. OFFICIAL LANGUAGE AND ILLITERATE PERSONS
+23. Official Language and Illiterate Persons

-22(1) The municipality shall make an endeavor to provide any document that is referred to in this Policy in an official language that the customer can read or understand.
+23(1) The municipality shall make an endeavor to provide any document that is referred to in this Policy in an official language that the customer can read or understand.